-FMT_LIM.1 Limited capabilities
+FMT\LIM.1 Limited capabilities

-Hierarchical to: No other components Dependencies: FMT_LIM.2 Limited availability.
+Dependencies: FMT\LIM.2 Limited availability.

-FMT_LIM.1.1 The TSF shall be designed in a manner that limits their capabilities so that in conjunction with "Limited availability (FMT_LIM.2)" the following policy is enforced [assignment: Limited capability and availability policy].
+FMT\LIM.1.1 The TSF shall be designed in a manner that limits their capabilities so that in conjunction with "Limited availability (FMT\LIM.2)" the following policy is enforced [assignment: Limited capability and availability policy].

-The TOE Functional Requirement "Limited availability (FMT_LIM.2)" is specified as follows.
+The TOE Functional Requirement "Limited availability (FMT\LIM.2)" is specified as follows.

-FMT_LIM.2 Limited availability
+FMT\LIM.2 Limited availability

-Dependencies: FMT_LIM.1 Limited capabilities.
+Dependencies: FMT\LIM.1 Limited capabilities.

-FMT_LIM.2.1 The TSF shall be designed in a manner that limits their availability so that in conjunction with "Limited capabilities (FMT_LIM.1)" the following policy is enforced [assignment: Limited capability and availability policy].
+FMT\LIM.2.1 The TSF shall be designed in a manner that limits their availability so that in conjunction with "Limited capabilities (FMT LIM.1)" the following policy is enforced [assignment: Limited capability and availability policy.

-Application note: The functional requirements FMT_LIM.1 and FMT_LIM.2 assume that there are two types of mechanisms (limited capabilities and limited availability) which together shall provide protection in order to enforce the policy.
-This also allows that or conversely
+Application note: The functional requirements FMT\LIM.1 and FMT\LIM.2 assume that there are two types of mechanisms (limited capabilities and limited availability) which together shall provide protection in order to enforce the policy.
+This also allows that

-- (i) the TSF is provided without restrictions in the product in its user environment but its - capabilities are so limited that the policy is enforced
+(i) the TSF is provided without restrictions in the product in its user environment but its capabilities are so limited that the policy is enforced or conversely